If you’re considering studying a Bachelor’s in IT, you probably already know that this can lead to a very wide range of careers and jobs.

 7. IT security analyst

 Become a hacker!
-No, not the kind that goes underground while the government sends secret services to hunt you down, but white hat hackers, or ethical hackers, that are very much needed in the IT industry.
+No, not the kind that goes underground while the government sends secret services to hunt you down, but white hat hackers, or ethical hackers, that are very much needed in the Cyber Security industry.

 What you will do is called ‘exception testing’: the more the tests (hacks) fail, the more likely the system is to be secure.
 So, the better your tests (hacks), the better the system.